How to Convert C Corp to S Corp: Tax Rules and Timing

 -

-What is the deadline to switch from a C corp to an S corp?
+How long does it take to convert a C corp to an S corp?

-If you need help with C corp to S corp, you can post your legal need on UpCounsel's marketplace.
+If you need to convert c corp to s corp, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Twllio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.